-- Individual, Corporate and Business Credit Management: risk assessment of credit operations in this segment; - Directorate of Credit Risk of Large Corporations and Projects: analysis, opinion issuance and risk decision on operations for clients in the Large Corporate, Institutional Large Companies, Institutional - State and Public Sector; - Credit Management Department: monitoring of regular credit, due preparation of decisions, their formalization conditions, and monitoring of guarantees received; - Credit Monitoring, Recovery, and Litigation Department: Credit monitoring and recovering in an irregular situation for more than 60 days.
-This department is also responsible for the recovery of overdue credit, either through negotiation or judicial means; - Risk Management Department Credit Risk Area: constituted by 3 hubs (Credit Management Hub, Credit Impairment Hub, Model Development Hub.
+- · Personal and Business Lending: monitoring of credit risk in this segment - Corporate, Institutional and Project Credit Risk: risk analysis, opinions and decisions on lending to corporate and institutional (State and public sector) customers; - Credit Management: monitoring of regular credit, due preparation of decisions, their formalization conditions, and monitoring of guarantees received; - · Loan Monitoring, Recovery, and Litigation: monitoring and recovery of loans more than 60 days' overdue.
+This department is also responsible for the recovery of overdue loans through negotiation or the courts; - Risk Management Credit Risk: this has 3 units (Credit Management, Impairment, Model Development).